 We often use terms like "pipeline" to describe the continuous flow of code from your repo to your users.
 But when you map it out on paper, that pipeline will look more like a network – especially if you're using a branch-and-merge workflow (which we highly recommend).

-If you're developing on a branch, it makes sense for that branch to have its own deployment path so changes can be thoroughly tested before merging up to master, or even released straight to customers.
+If you're developing on a branch, it makes sense for that branch to have its own deployment path so changes can be thoroughly tested before merging up to main, or even released straight to customers.
 Atlassian dev tools support branch deploys quite nicely, as you'll see.

 I'll start by going over the three primary use cases, then walk through the integrations between Jira Software, Bitbucket, and Bamboo that help you put it into practice.